dikshantmali/Hacktoberfest2020-HTML-CSS-WEB/Calculator/readme.md

 # Calculator</br>
-This is Calculator build using HTML, CSS, and JavaScript using different tags such as div tag, h1 tag, and more.
-There is only one thing is to be add is after we get result by equal to.
-After that we use any number so its starting with same result so that is some mistake but it will be correct soon.  </br>
+This is Calculator build using HTML, CSS, and JavaScript.
+The build uses tags like: div, h1, and more.
+After a user presses the 'equal' button, there is an issue.
+The solution does not clear at the next user action. </br>

+Example: </br>
-Like If we get result like 2 + 3 = 5 </br>
+If the result is: 2 + 3 = 5 </br>
-if i want new calculation so i click like 7 so, </br>
+then the user clicks '7', the screenshows: </br>
 => 57</br>

-but we want only 7 because its new calculation.</br>

 Solution => when we complete any calculation so after completed so we click AC so its come to new calculation.